 Ms. Luhtanen has been on numerous boards and committees, including the Peter Lougheed Centre Ethics Committee, Calgary Outlink and the Alberta Hate Crimes Committee.
 She currently operates a private practice that has provided legal advice on estate planning, human rights, real estate and administrative law matters.

 Duncan Marsden has been appointed for a term ending August 20, 2018.
 He received a Law degree (with French) from Leicester University in 1996.
 Mr. Marsden was called to the England and Wales (Solicitor) Bar in 2000 and called to the Alberta Bar in 2009.

 Mr. Marsden has years of experience in all areas of labour and employment law.
-Upon graduating from law school, Mr. Marsden practiced employment law for several years in London, England.
+Upon graduating from law school, he practiced employment law for several years in London, England.
 He moved to Canada and joined Borden Ladner Gervais, where he is now a Partner and Regional Leader of the Labour and Employment Group in the Calgary office.
 Mr. Marsden is fluent in French and provides advice to clients on employment matters including dismissal procedures, dispute resolution, workers' compensation, discrimination law, and interpretation of employment contracts and policies.

 Mr. Marsden speaks frequently at conferences on employment law issues.
 He has also written numerous articles for a variety of legal publications and has provided training to Civil Court Provincial Judges on employment law updates.